boydmeredith/jbreda_kilosort/README.md

 ### 1. Prepare for Kilosort

-**currently working**

-Steps 1-8 taken & modified from [here](https://brodylabwiki.princeton.edu/wiki/index.php?title=Internal:Wireless_Ephys_Instructions)
+Steps modified from [here](https://brodylabwiki.princeton.edu/wiki/index.php?title=Internal:Wireless_Ephys_Instructions).
+1-3 only needed for first time use

-1. First time: In scratch make sure there is a folder with your name and subfolder with ephys info.
+1.In scratch make sure there is a folder with your name and subfolder with ephys info.
 This is where you will run and save your data from/to

 - '/jukebox/scratch/*your folder*/ephys'
 - note: you will need to get permission access to scratch from pnihelp via Chuck

-2. In globus, take a .dat or .rec file(s) from archive and copy it into your scratch folder

-- Stored in: `/jukebox/archive/brody/RATTER/PhysData/Raw/*your folder*/*your rat*/*session file*`
-- move to: `/jukebox/scratch/*your folder*/ephys`

-- File format
-  - previous pipeline.sh versions needed file in specific naming format (see wiki for more info)
-  - this is no longer the case
+-*this might need to be done into the Brody_Lab_Ephys repo*

-3. Clone brody_lab_ephys git hub repo to your scratch folder
+2. Clone brody_lab_ephys git hub repo to your scratch folder

 - `git clone https://github.com/jess-breda/Brody_Lab_Ephys`